albumidentify/albumidentify/README.markdown

 to get a URL to submit to. renamealbum may give you a URL to use if it identifies the album with a different method.
 This allows you to connect the computed discID with the actual release.

+## Other Miscelaneous Scripts Provided ##

+build-albums.sh - link different filetype source folders into 1 folder build-todo-page.sh - output a html summary of a renamed folder fetch-artist-art - finds an image for a specified artist moveflac.sh - move flac files into folders named after their SORTALBUMARTIST tag

 ## Bug reports / Contribute ##